DFE-Digital/tra-digital-design-history/app/posts/check-the-childrens-barred-list/2024-01-24-making-search-results-clearer.md

 This is to explain what we mean by “no match” and tell the user if they need to contact the DBS.

 The content is also intended to make it clear that the search relies on the information which the user entered.
 We show the name and date of birth on the page, allowing the user to check that they did not make a mistake.

+## Further considerations

+We want to work with the DBS to improve the way we receive and use children’s barred list data.
+This may help us continue to make the search results clearer.